Eva Moon: Adventures that start where fairy tales end

 Rewriting the images burned into your brain

-There’s a problem with my book “Pinocchio’s Guide to the End of the World.”
-The problem wears a silly yellow hat above a nose like a broom stick, bright red shorts and he’s made of wood.
-He was probably burned into your brain by Disney when you were a young child and he lives on […]
+What do you see in your mind when you think of Pinocchio?
+Do you see a silly yellow hat above a nose like a broomstick, bright red shorts?
+That Pinocchio was probably burned into your brain by Disney when you were a young child and he lives on there still.
+This is not the Pinocchio…